WASHINGTON (AP) -- Earlier this year, Hillary Rodham Clinton's campaign lost count of its experts.

 Aides began pulling together briefing books last year.
 Her campaign says work by Harvard University sociologist Robert Putnam, the author of a book on childhood poverty and the "opportunity gap," and Brookings Institution fellow Isabel Sawhill, who studies the decline of marriage and income inequality, particularly influenced Clinton's early thinking.

 Since then, Clinton's research has continued in meetings, phone calls and emails with individual and larger groups of unpaid, informal advisers.
-Some have known the Clintons for decades, while others are newer to the circle.
+Some have known the Clintons for decades, while others who are newer to the circle.

 Harvard Professor Raj Chetty, an expert on social mobility, guided Clinton through slides on research into how children in certain areas of the country are more likely than others to get ahead.
 Heather Boushey, president of the liberal Center for Equitable Growth, provided data on the economic impact of the growing number of female breadwinners.